ptruman/cwatch/README.md

 * DEBUG - Can be set to 1 for verbose output.
 Defaults to *0*
 * DOCKER_REGISTRY - Set this to whatever Docker Registry host you need.
 Defaults to *registry.hub.docker.com*
 * DOCKER_REGISTRY_SERVICE - Set this to whatever Docker Registry service host you need.
 Defaults to *registry.docker.io*
-* DOCKER_AUTH_SERVICE - Set this to whatevre Docker Auth host you need.
+* DOCKER_AUTH_SERVICE - Set this to whatever Docker Auth host you need.
 Defaults to *auth.docker.io*

 # Usage